 This is Francois-Xavier (Fix) De Ruydts at work:

-We mounted Go Pro cameras on poles to film salmon, set up zip lines in the forest, and even took some time-lapse footage of slugs.
+We mounted Go Pro cameras on poles to film salmon, set up zip lines for gimbal-mounted cameras in the forest, and even took some time-lapse footage of slugs.
 After some bushwhacking we also got some great footage of grizzly bears chasing salmon and feasting on the spoils.
 The words dream and job come to mind.

 But, my favourite moment came after Fix had spent some quiet moments filming a spawned-out salmon.